Global Health — M.P.H.

 First of three courses addressing methodological techniques and skills applicable to planning, implementation, and evaluation of primary health-care programs.
 Focuses on improvement of health, safety, and well-being of all people in local and global settings by promoting wellness, preventing avoidable disease, disabilities, and deaths, and eliminating social and health disparities.

 GLBH 566.
 Fundamentals of Global Health II.
 3 Units.

-A 3-course series that addresses the context and realities of global health and transformational development.
-Analysis of public health systems at the global, national, and subnational levels--including assessment of health workforce, health financing, policies and programs, health supply logistics, the role of disasters, politics, and conflict and war in public health.
-Students begin to prioritize the problems of their study country and possible interventions.
+Second in a three-course series addressing global health and transformational development.
+Analysis of public health systems at the global, national, and subnational levels.
+Includes: assessment of health workforce; health financing; policies and programs; health supply logistics; and, the role of disasters, politics, conflict, and war in public health.

 GLBH 567.
 Interventions in Community Health and Development II.
 3 Units.

 Second of three courses addressing methodological techniques and skills applicable to planning, implementation, and evaluation of primary health-care programs.
 Focuses on improvement of health, safety, and well-being of all people in local and global settings by promoting wellness, preventing avoidable disease, disabilities, and deaths, and eliminating social and health disparities.